of Participants: Recommended 1-30

 Drivers who operate a heavy commercial vehicle,

 If you drive for a company or organization as part of or all your occupation, the law considers you to have a greater standard of care to drive safely and defensively.
 Criminal courts have established that professional drivers have a greater standard of care when operating vehicles.
-Bill C-45 has created corporate criminal liability.
+Section 217.1 of the Criminal Code has created corporate criminal liability.
 Organizations have always had to deal with civil liability (fault) and the torte process in civil courts.
-Bill C-45 has established a specific section within criminal negligence that imposes criminal liability upon an organization.
+Section 217.1 has established a specific section within criminal negligence that imposes criminal liability upon an organization.
 As a result, directors, managers, supervisors, and other persons in authority within an organization can be charged criminally.
 An organization must take reasonable steps to prevent bodily harm to employees or any other persons arising from work conducted by the organization.

 SOC is the first phase in our Behaviour-Based Driver Training program for Heavy Commercial Vehicles.
 This presentation discusses key issues for today’s professional driver and communicates the main relationship between professional driving, professional driver training, and the law.